Okafor-Ifeanyi/Learn_able/README.md

-My Test Answer for the Learn able internship program
+My Test Answer for the Learn_able internship program

-I'm a big fan of you guys work and pray I get in.
+I'm a big fan of you guys work and I pray I get in.